-Revocation can be requested to the CRA by the Subscriber, by the Subscriber's organisation if applicable, by the LRA, by the SRA, and by the CRA under the circumstances and conditions as set forth in the applicable CP and the CPS.
+Revocation can be requested to the CRA by the Subscriber, by the Subscriber's organisation if applicable, by the SRA, and/or directly initiated by the CRA under the circumstances and conditions as set forth in the Present CPS and the LuxTrust Global Root CP [12].

-Under specific circumstances, LuxTrust S.A. acting as CSP may request revocation to the CRA of any Certificate in accordance with the CPS.
-E.g. specific circumstances may be that a LuxTrust Certificate Subscriber appears in a Blacklist as defined by and in accordance with the PSF rules.
+Under specific circumstances, LuxTrust S.A. acting as CSP may request revocation to the CRA of any Certificate in accordance with the LuxTrust CPS.